 Stop #3 Just minutes away, find nearby Stottle Winery.
 They do charge a $9 tasting fee, but offer great wine in an elegant (air conditioned) tasting room.

 Stop #4 It’s time to keep moving on to Medicine Creek Winery.
-They’re only open on weekends, but they have a great building in the country and wonderful
+They’re only open on weekends, but they have a great building in the country situated on a wonderful old farm.

 Stop #5 After two breweries and two wineries, it’s probably a relief that there’s no booze at Lattin’s Country Cider Mill.
 Instead, scarf down some famous homemade apple fritters and delicious fresh apple juice.
 This working farm has a petting zoo, and a fun farm for all ages.